Explaining black box text modules in natural language with language models: Method

 \section{Method}

 \methods aims to interpret a text module $f$, which maps text to a scalar continuous value.
 For example $f$ could be the output probability for a single token in an LLM, or the output of a single neuron extracted from a vector of LLM activations. \methods returns a short explanation describing what elicits the strongest response from $f$, along with an \textit{explanation score}, which rates how reliable the explanation is.
 In the process of explanation, \methods uses a pre-trained \textit{helper LLM} to perform summarization and to generate synthetic text.
-We now give more details on the 2 steps of \methods, shown in \cref{fig:intro}.
+To mitigate potential hallucination introduced by the helper LLM, SASC decomposes the explanation process into 2 steps (\cref{fig:intro}) that greatly simplify the task performed by the helper LLM:

 \paragraph{Step 1: Summarization} The first step generates candidate explanations by summarizing ngrams.
 All unique ngrams are extracted from a pre-specified corpus of text and fed through the module $f$.
 The ngrams that elicit the largest positive response from $f$ are then fed through the helper LLM for summarization.
 To avoid over-reliance on the very top ngrams, we select a random subset of the top ngrams in the summarization step.
-This step is similar to prior works which summarize ngrams using manual inspection/parse trees~\cite{kadar2017representation,na2019discovery}, but the use of the helper LLM enables flexible, automated summarization.
+This step is similar to prior works which summarize ngrams using manual inspection/parse trees~\citep{kadar2017representation,na2019discovery}, but the use of the helper LLM enables flexible, automated summarization.

-The summarization step requires two choices: the corpus underlying the extracted ngrams, and the length of ngrams to extract.
+The computational bottleneck of SASC is computing $f$'s response to the corpus ngrams.
+This computation requires two choices: the corpus underlying the extracted ngrams, and the length of ngrams to extract.
 Using a larger corpus/higher order ngrams can make \methods more accurate, but the computational cost grows linearly with the unique number of ngrams in the corpus.
-The corpus must be chosen carefully to include relevant ngrams, as the corpus limits what generated explanations are possible (e.g. it is difficult to recover mathematical explanations from a corpus that contains no math).
+The corpus should be large enough to include relevant ngrams, as the corpus limits what generated explanations are possible (e.g. it is difficult to recover mathematical explanations from a corpus that contains no math).
+To speed up computation, ngrams can be subsampled from the corpus.